x81705/IDS6938-SimulationTechniques/Homework2/Readme.md

 with Ns of 1000 and 1000000 for each individual RNG.
 The order of RNGs I used was mt19937, followed by knuth_b, minstd_rand, ranlux48, and sobolo (which I ran from quasi.cpp file).
 I then used the raw results from each and plotted via excel (see chart below).

+CAN I JUST USE THE RANDOM NUMBER GENERATOR TO SIMULATE X AND Y?
+OR DO I SIMPLY DECREASE N VALUES?

 HOW DO WE CHANGE SOBOL RANGE FROM 0-1????
 WENT THROUGH BOTH QUASI AND SOBOL AND COULDN"T FIND INPUT...
 ~~~